Last updated: November 19, 2024

 Where can spirit producers ship?

-Currently, eight states and the District of Columbia allow DtC liquor shipping.
+As of November 2024, nine states and the District of Columbia allow DtC liquor shipping.

-It’s also universally required that any packages being shipped have a label clearly identifying that the box contains alcohol and that a signature of a person aged 21 years or older is required for delivery.
+It’s also universally required that any packages being shipped have a label clearly identifying that the box contains alcohol and that the signature of a person aged 21 years or older is required for delivery.

 How does DtC liquor shipping work?